mmhj/dsotm/README.md

 #### Installation script

-I have made an installation script for this repository, in order to make it simple to install the color scheme.
+I have made an installation script for this repository, in order to make it simple to install the colour scheme.
 Simply copy the commands listed below into your terminal:

 ```console